1. The Reporting Code

 If you know or suspect that an employee has committed a sexual offence, you must report this immediately to the school principal or to the Executive Board.
 The school principal will then notify the Executive Board, who will file a police report.

-Esprit also has an Integrity Code and an Attachment Integrity Code.
-Everyone working in or around Esprit premises is required to observe these codes, which describe how we want to people to behave towards each other and others - pupils, parents, third parties.
+Esprit also has an Integrity Code of Conduct and an Appendix: Integrity Code of Conduct.
+Everyone working in or around Esprit premises is required to observe these codes, which describe how we want to people to behave towards each other and others - students, parents, third parties.